-3. The names and relevant experience of 10 consultants, who will be part of the designated team (in addition to the Project Manager and the Experts), each with one of the following minimum qualifications (each, a “Consultant”) as describe in paragraph 1.2 of the Tender.
+3. The names and relevant experience of consultants, who will be part of the designated team (in addition to the Project Manager and the Experts), each with one of the following minimum qualifications (each, a “Consultant”) as describe in paragraph 1.2 of the Tender.

 The winning Bidder shall submit, together with the names and documentation for each proposed Consultant, a commitment and questionnaire regarding the absence of conflicts of interests (Appendices G.1. and G.2. of this Tender) and a confidentiality undertaking (Appendix H.2 of this Tender) signed by each of them.
 Each Consultant is subject to the Ministry’s approval.

+4. The winning bidder (in both baskets) must ensure payment of all taxes required under the laws of the State of Israel, including taxes to be paid in accordance with Section 170 of the Income Tax Ordinance.